Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-7 - Brief description
 HW: Editing feature now allows users to replace specific posts based on number inputted.
 It replaces the post in forum.txt and the post file created.
 I did this creating a temp.txt file and renaming it.
 I will try to work on displaying the forum posts to the client to make it look better.

+### 2024-01-8 - Brief description
+CW: Changed editing feature so that it you can edit the title and content of a post separately.
+Forum asks user if they want to change title or content.